"You used your escapipe! Normally a smart move, but now I'm afraid the game can't be continued. Please press the Reset Button and try again."

 - Drying Up is a very simple Interactive Fiction game; there are two necessary rooms, one item, and you can win the game with two commands.
 The first command, 'north', and the item (a cupcake you're supposed to eat) both knock you out and cause you to wake up in Town Hall.
 A playtester found that picking the cupcake up instead of eating it and going north allows you to eat the cupcake later and teleport back to Town Hall, causing an NPC to repeat a cutscene nonsensically.
 The author couldn't believe there was a broken sequence in such an impossibly simple game.

-- Dishonoured has a hilarious example which occurs if Corvo exposes the Lord Regent's crimes after rewiring one or more of the "Wall of Light" security devices in his mansion to attack the guards instead of Corvo.
-The guards arrest the Lord Regent and begin to follow a script of marching the Lord Regent through the mansion to the exit and to prison - but their route takes them through one of the rewired Walls of Light, meaning they lead the Lord Region into it and watch him get incinerated in front of them.
+- Dishonored has a hilarious example which occurs if Corvo exposes the Lord Regent's crimes after rewiring one or more of the "Wall of Light" security devices in his mansion to attack the guards instead of Corvo.
+The guards arrest the Lord Regent and begin to follow a script of marching the Lord Regent through the mansion to the exit and to prison - but their route takes them through one of the rewired Walls of Light, meaning they lead the Lord Regent into it and watch him get incinerated in front of them.

 - Arx Fatalis has a Puzzle Boss that requires two steps to kill.
 A fast player can actually perform the second step before the first, which removes the boss as a threat but the game does not acknowledge the boss as actually defeated.
 Players thus miss out on substantial experience for the kill, and missing the first step may close off areas that need to be explored.